Attacks, fraud fears dampen turnout in Afghan election | Devdiscourse

-Voter participation in Afghanistan's presidential elections appeared likely Sunday to hit a record low compared to previous polls, with turnout hit by the threat of attacks, a muted campaign and concerns of fraud.
+Turnout in Afghanistan's presidential election appeared likely Sunday to hit a record low because of the threat of attacks, a muted campaign and concerns over fraud.
 Afghans voted Saturday in the first round of a presidential race that will decide whether President Ashraf Ghani will win a second five-year term.

 About 9.6 million Afghans in the war-torn nation -- with an estimated population of 35 million -- had registered to vote in the election, which was held at 4,905 polling centres.
-A tally released late Sunday by the Independent Election Commissions, showed that with data collected from 3,736 polling centres, just over 2.19 million voters had been counted.
+A tally released late Sunday by the Independent Election Commission showed that with data collected from 3,736 polling centres, just over 2.19 million votes had been counted.

 If that turnout trend holds, it would represent a participation level of about 25 percent -- lower than any of Afghanistan's three previous presidential elections.
 In 2014, for instance, turnout was a little under 50 percent, although direct comparisons are tough because previous polls were tainted by allegations of systemic fraud.

-According to the Afghanistan Analysts Network, which compiled incidents through various sources, more than 400 attacks had been reported over the course of the election day.
+According to the Afghanistan Analysts Network, which recorded incidents through various sources, more than 400 attacks were reported over the course of the election day.
 The Taliban claimed to have conducted 531 attacks, while the interior ministry said "the enemy" had carried out 68 assaults.

 The official death toll is five security forces.
 But in years past, authorities have suppressed information on election day only to later give larger numbers.
 Still, Shaharzad Akbar, who heads the Afghan government's Independent Human Rights Commission, said she breathed "a sigh of relief" that the election had gone smoothly compared to previous years.